AchaeaBashingScript/Bashing/README.md

 For classes with a quick and easy way to handle shielding NPCs, the basher has a very simple way to use it.

-First turn the autoraze option on, using the alias `kconfig bashing raze`.
+First turn the auto raze option on, using the alias `kconfig bashing raze`.
 This will enable switching the command used when the denizen you attack shields.
-Additionally you need to configure the command used for autorazing.
+Additionally you need to configure the command used for auto razing.
 That can be done with `kconfig bashing razecommand <command>`.
+You may use `/` as a separator for multiple commands.
+Use `&tar` as the place holder for the target, if it needs to be somewhere within the command.

 Congratulations, you will now raze the shield of NPCs whenever needed.